dbajones/ML21/Proposal.md

 ![map](map.png)
 *Figure above shows a map of station locations on openAQ*

-## Proposal - Bias-correction  using a Recurrent U-Net 2-stage approach
+## Proposal - Bias-correction using a 2-stage Recurrent U-Net

 We propose a 2-stage transfer learning approach using a Recurrent U-Net Deep Learning model, which will be able to capture the variability of the CAMS model and the bias.
 We would conduct the study on a specific region (USA) which would serve as a proof of concept, due to the availability of stationary reference-grade data on openAQ (all PM2.5, O3 and NO2).
 The model could be used for any of the three species.